CurryOnCoders/SagaBus/CurryOn.FSharp.Control/ReadMe.md

 `Operation.completeTask` can be used to force an InProcess or Deferred Operation to complete, and returns a `Task<Operation<'result,'event>>` where the Task's Result is guaranteed to be a Completed Operation.

+`Result.join` can be used to convert a sequence of `OperationResults` into a single `OperationResult` where the value is an array.

+`Operation.join` can be used to convert a sequence of `Operations` into a single `Operation` where the value is an array.

 #### Interoperability
 While the framework aims to make Operations easy to work with and combine to create larger Operations and entire programs, there may ultimately be a point where the program needs to either return a value or throw an exception, such as when interoperating with another library or with a user interface.
 In this case, it is recommended to use the `Operation.returnOrFail` function to force evaluation of the Operation and either return the value of the successful result, or throw an exception with the failure events.